Skip to main navigation Skip to main content

 Full-Service Pet Dental Care

-Keeping your pet’s teeth in good condition is important to his or her overall health.
+Keeping your pet’s teeth in good condition is important to their overall health.
 Because dogs and cats use their mouths for eating, playing, exploring, and getting your attention, many will have some type of dental problem even early in life.

 Untreated dental problems can lead to kidney, heart, and liver disease.
 By the time you notice your pet has bad breath, yellow teeth, inflamed gums, or trouble eating, a teeth cleaning is overdue.